 of the Foreign Princess with a bright, crystalline soprano.'

-The 2013/2014 season has two debuts in store including the title role in Norma with Knoxville Opera and Mary Willis in Carlisle Floyd's Cold Sassy Tree with Sugar Creek Symphony and Song.
-Season performances will also included soloist appearances with the Hartford Symphony, the Cambridge Symphony and Music By the Lake.
+The 2013/2014 season has three debuts in store including the title role in Norma with Knoxville Opera, the title role in Tosca in concert with the Cambridge Symphony Orchestra, and Mary Willis in Carlisle Floyd's Cold Sassy Tree with Sugar Creek Symphony and Song.
+Season performances will also included soloist appearances in the Messiah with the Hartford Symphony Orchestra and scenes from La Traviata and Der Rosenkavalier with Music By the Lake.

-Previously as an Artist Residence with Opera San José, Ms. Bard was acclaimed for her performances of Lucia di Lammermoor, Gilda in Rigoletto, Pamina in Die Zauberflöte, Violetta in La Traviata, and Juliette in Roméo et Juliette For her performance of Pamina in Die Zauberflöte, the San Francisco Classical Voice praised her 'impeccable pianissimos'.
+Earlier in her career as an Artist in Residence with Opera San José, Ms. Bard was acclaimed for her performances of Lucia di Lammermoor, Gilda in Rigoletto, Pamina in Die Zauberflöte, Violetta in La Traviata, and Juliette in Roméo et Juliette For her performance of Pamina in Die Zauberflöte, the San Francisco Classical Voice praised her 'impeccable pianissimos'.

 Opera critics are hailing ‘Rochelle Bard is a sensational Lucia!'
 See Reviews.
 The San Francisco Chronicle raved: